John Thomas Dunn (chemist): Early life and education

 Dunn was born in Newcastle upon Tyne in 1858 to Thomas Dunn, a Newcastle ironmonger and auctioneer and his wife Ann Chicken, the daughter of a labourer at William Armstrong's Newcastle factory.
 He attended the Percy Street Academy in Newcastle, popularly known as Dr Bruce's School, from about the age of 8.
 He left school at the age of 13 to work as a clerk for his father and then as a railway booking clerk.
 In 1874, at the age of 16, Dunn became a student at the three-year-old College of Physical Science in Newcastle, which was then part of the University of Durham, and is now part of Newcastle University.

 Specialising in chemistry, at the early age of 19 he became a Bachelor of Science, one of the university's first.
-In 1881 he was became Durham's first Master of Science, and in 1888 he became the university's first Doctor of Science.
+In 1881 he became Durham's first Master of Science, and in 1888 he became the university's first Doctor of Science.